2020 Command-Based Rewrite: What Changed?

 wpilibj2 package for Java, and in the

 frc2 namespace for C++.
-The old command-based framework is still available in the original location.
 The new framework must be installed using the instructions: WPILib Command Libraries.

 Major Architectural Changes

 The overall structure of the command-based framework has remained largely the same.
 However, there are some still a few major architectural changes that users should be aware of:

 Commands and Subsystems as Interfaces

 Subsystem (Java, C++) are both now interfaces as opposed to abstract classes, allowing advanced users more potential flexibility.

 SubsystemBase abstract base classes are still provided for convenience, but are not required.
 For more information, see Commands and Subsystems.

 CommandGroup class no longer exists, and has been replaced by a number of narrower classes that can be recursively composed to create more-complicated group structures.
 For more information see Command Groups.

 Previously, users were required to write a subclass of